 Joseph Schumpeter stands at the end of the Staatswissenschaften tradition.
-His position at the University of Bonn was as a professor of public finance, and his scholarly work on the tax state evoked the Austrian economist Rudolf Goldscheid to coin the term fiscal sociology.5 Schumpter stood firmly within the continental tradition of public finance, yet Richard Musgrave, at a conference of the International Schumpeter Society, claimed that Schumpeter's contribution to public finance had been minimal.
+His position at the University of Bonn was as a professor of public finance, and his scholarly work on the tax state evoked the Austrian economist Rudolf Goldscheid to coin the term fiscal sociology.
+Schumpter stood firmly within the continental tradition of public finance, yet Richard Musgrave, at a conference of the International Schumpeter Society, claimed that Schumpeter's contribution to public finance had been minimal.
 Musgrave's claim speaks to our claim about the reinterpretation of the continental tradition to meld it into the Anglo-Saxon tradition.
 Musgrave was, of course, raised in the continental tradition.
 After his emigration to the United States, his doctoral dissertation at Harvard presented some central features of that tradition to the Anglo-Saxon community (Musgrave 1938).
 Musgrave, along with Alan Peacock, also organized the translation and publication of a number of works within the continental tradition (Musgrave and Peacock 1958).
 Yet Musgrave's (1959) own capstone statement placed the theory of public finance squarely within the Anglo-Saxon allocationist tradition.
-Musgrave incorporated the Keynesian model into his public finance text and adopted a functional finance approach.
-In doing this, he ignored the alternative approach suggested by the German "Keynesians" who emphasized stabilization and recovery through state entrepreneurship and infrastructure investments in order to enhance the productive base of the economy (Backhaus 1985).
+Strangely, Musgrave who includes the Keynesian model into his public finance text, in doing so adopts a functional finance approach and thoroughly ignores the alternative approach suggested by the German "Keynesians" who emphasize stabilization and recovery through state entrepreneurship and infrastructure investments in order to enhance the productive base of the economy (Backhaus 1985).
 There would surely be little argument against the proposition that the two premier contributors to the theory of public finance during the second half of the 20th century were Musgrave and James Buchanan.
-It is perhaps paradoxical only on the surface that it is Buchanan (especially (1960) and (1967)) and not Musgrave who more fully reflects the continental tradition of public finance.
+It is perhaps paradoxical only on the surface that it is Buchanan (especially (1960) and (1967)) and not Richard Musgrave who more fully reflects the continental tradition of public finance.

-5 Schumpeter's essay along with several of Goldscheid's are collected in Rudolf Hickel (1976).
+&lt;sup>62 Schumpeter's essay along with several of Goldscheid's are collected in Rudolf Hickel (1976).

-6 This report from the Kyoto meeting appears in Shionoya and Perlman (1994).
+&lt;sup>7 This report from the Kyoto meeting appears in Shionoya and Perlman (1994).

-Musgrave even de-emphasizes Schumpeter's contribution to public finance.
-He went so far as to say that Schumpeter made contributions in this field only to income tax analysis, where he over-emphasized excess burden.
+Strangely, Musgrave even de-emphasizes Schumpeter's contribution to public finance.
+He went so far as to say that Schumpeter made contributions in this field only to income tax analysis where he over-emphasized the excess burdens.
 In fact, Schumpeter's contributions to public finance were all published in German.
-They can be largely classified as being in the area of fiscal sociology, starting with his work on war finance, his attempt to pass a budget as the first post-WWI Austrian minister of finance, his extensive discussions of the fiscal consequences of the peace treaties of Versailles and St. Germain and the astonishing seventh chapter of his Theory of Economic Development, in which he tries to outline a type of analysis which combines economic, political, and sociological theory7.
+They can be largely classified as being in the area of fiscal sociology, starting with his work on war finance, his attempt to pass a budget as the first

+Austrian minister of finance, his extensive discussions of the fiscal consequences of the peace treaties of Versailles and St. Germain and the astonishing seventh chapter of his Theory of Economic Development, in which he tries to outline a type of analysis which combines economic, political, and sociological theory.